-- Primary access to the site is proposed via a new signalised intersection located to the west of the site and incorporating the existing priority intersection of Parramatta Road and Nyrang Street; - A secondary left-in (with associated deceleration lane), left-out access is proposed midway along the site; - A tertiary (exit-only) access to the east of the site is also proposed.
+Primary access to the site would be provided via a new signalised intersection located to the west of the site and incorporating the existing priority intersection of Parramatta Road and Nyrang Street;

+- A secondary left-in (with associated deceleration lane), left-out access was proposed midway along the site; and - A tertiary (exit-only) access to the east of the site is also proposed.
 This access would be restricted for use by service vehicle traffic and a limited amount of staff traffic.
-It should be noted that the tertiary access is located in line with the existing driveway access currently used by Linfox trucks.
+The tertiary access is located in line with the existing driveway access previously used by Linfox trucks.

-3.2.2 Modified Access Arrangement
+3.2.3 Modified Access Arrangement (October 2009)

-Discussions with the RTA have indicated that they may not favour the proposed secondary midblock left-turn only egress onto Parramatta Road.
-The effect of this would be to transfer all exiting traffic to the main access at the western end of the site.
+Subsequent discussions with the RTA indicated that they would not favour the proposed secondary midblock left-turn only egress onto Parramatta Road.
+The affect of removing this would be to transfer all exiting traffic to the main access at the western end of the site.